Thailand Food Guide – How to Eat and Order Like a Local Thai

 The pork meat is super tender.
 The gelatinous fat layer is buttery smooth.

-Some of the braising liquids are doused over chopped-up pork meat which drizzles down on rice.
+Some of the braising liquids are doused over chopped-up pork meat which then drizzles down on rice.

 Pickled greens and chopped leafy greens help cut the taste of greasy fat.